gastrodon/Nolka/README.md

 - Music bot

 ## TODO
-- Save and load channel and server preferences saved with -set and -init using json
+- Welcome and goodbye messages

+## DONE
+- Saving and loading environment
+- Initialize bot
+- Set channels for the bot to do things in